Kavithma-Thushal/Simple-POS-FrontEnd-Angular/README.md

-# 🌟 Angular Self Learning 🌟
+# 🌟 Simple POS - Angular 🌟

-This Angular self-learning project is designed to help you gain hands-on experience in building and understanding the core concepts of Angular applications.
-It covers the basics of the Angular framework, component-based architecture, services, routing, and state management.
+The Simple POS project is a robust and efficient system designed to support a Point of Sale (POS) application.
+Built with Angular, this project provides essential functionalities for managing customers, item details, and order processing, with frontend.

 ## 🛠️ Tech Stack